| Ko

 Introduction to Java Programming

-Java is an object-oriented programming language developed in 1995 at Sun Microsystems by a team led by James Gosling.
+Java is an object-oriented programming language created in 1995 at Sun Microsystems by a team led by James Gosling.
 Under the slogan “Write Once, Run Anywhere,” it provides a platform-independent execution environment.
-As of 2024, Java consistently ranks among the top programming languages in the TIOBE index, making it one of the most widely used programming languages in the world.
-It serves as a core language in various fields including enterprise applications, Android apps, big data processing, and web services.
-Java continues to evolve based on its strong type system, rich standard library, and active community. ...
+As of 2024, Java consistently ranks among the top languages in the TIOBE index, making it one of the most widely used programming languages in the world.
+It remains a core language in fields such as enterprise applications, Android apps, big data processing, and web services.
+Java continues to evolve through its strong type system, rich standard library, and active community. ...

 [email protected]